sommerc/napari-correct-drift/docs/source/introduction.rst

 Input Axes
 ^^^^^^^^^^
 Select the Napari layer to process using the drop-down element.
 Once the layer is selected, make sure the dimensions are correctly set.

 When using multidimensional images (with more than 3 dimensions), Napari-Correct-Drift needs to know which dimension corresponds to the *Z*, *Channel* and *Time* dimension.
-The Time dimension always needs to be assigned.
+The **Time** dimension always **needs to be assigned**.

 Use the drop-down elements per Axis to set *Z*, *Channel* and *Time*.
-Napari-Correct-Drift displays the size of the selected dimension for convenience in brackets.
+Napari-Correct-Drift displays the size of the selected dimension in brackets.

 Correct Drift
 ^^^^^^^^^^^^^